culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 Provides information about the physical location of a Place.

-@@@@ rework: atial location specified or reference to locatiopns @@@@  May be connected to specific geographic or spatial location, or simply a reference to some unspecified location.
+@@ rework: spatial location specified or reference to locations.
+May be connected to specific geographic or spatial location, or simply a reference to some unspecified location.

 @@TODO: try to be clear about the distinction between Place (as "constructed by human experience") and Location.